nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 <video src="/blog/going-dark-with-nuxtjs-color-mode/color-changing-text-only.mp4" autoplay loop playsinline controls></video>

-And if we check in the broswer we can see it works but this is super ugly.
+And if we check in the browser we can see it works but this is super ugly.
 Let's tidy it up a bit.

 ### Adding some icons